 Unfortunately, history repeated itself.
-Psicosis joined WCW in January of ’96, and Rey Mysterio Jr. followed later in the year.
+Psicosis joined WCW in January of ’96, and Rey Mysterio Jr. followed later that year.
 Ironically, they’d battle against the three cruiserweights ECW had lost to WCW.
-By launching a cruiserweight division of their own, WCW was able to provide these skilled athletes a more global platform for the world to see where we saw a melding of styles from many countries.
+By launching a cruiserweight division of their own, WCW provided these skilled athletes a more global platform for the world to see and where fans savored a blending of styles from many countries.

 The "eternal rivalry" (as many fans refer to it) between Rey Mysterio Jr. and Psicosis extended itself to promotions such as AAA, Wrestle Association-R (Japan), WCW, and briefly the WWE.
 Nevertheless, it was their first encounter at the ECW Arena that is held most memorable.
-Their matches are the kind that you show a non-wrestling fan as their "dance" holds the magic to convert them for life.
+Their matches are the kind that you show a non-wrestling fan because their "dance" holds the magic to convert them for life.
 Strictly from a fan’s perspective, you can’t go wrong watching any of their matches.
-It was Extreme Lucha Libre at its finest.
+It was Lucha Libre at its finest and it was extreme!

 Watch the full match and ECW debut of Rey Mysterio Jr. and Psicosis at Gangstas Paradise: